WAdama/nas_hb_status/README.md

 # nas_hb_status

-Bash script for PRTG by Paessler to monitoring status of backups with Synology's Hyper Backup
+Bash script for PRTG by Paessler to monitoring status of backup with Synology's Hyper Backup

 The sensor will show the status of the backups and the time passed since the last backup.
 The data is collected from */var/log/synolog/synobackup.log*.